Nepal Travel Guide

 What electrical adapters do I need to bring to Nepal?

-Nepal uses Type C, D, and M electrical sockets that are 230V/50Hz supply, and so universal adapters with surge protectors are required to provide protection to electronics because of periodic poor power supply.
+Nepal uses Type C, D, and M electrical sockets that are a 230V/50Hz supply, and so universal adapters with surge protectors are required to protect electronics because of the periodic poor power supply.

 How do I visit Buddhist monasteries respectfully?